basarat/typescript-react/03 stateful/README.md

 Components that extend from `React.Component` are called stateful because they can have their own internal state.

 * React.Component takes as second generic argument which specifies the type of the State.
-* Lets go ahead and setup our state have a count of type number.
+* Lets go ahead and setup our state as an object with a member count of type number.
 * We can initialize the state in our constructor.
-  * When adding a constructor to a react component, you get passed the initial props which you simply pass to the super React.Component class.
+  * When adding a constructor to a react component, you get passed the initial props which we simply pass to the super React.Component class.
   * Now we can setup the initial state.
 * Finally we can use this state in other places like the render method.

+***Run the demo***
+* You can see the render now shows the initial value for the count.

 ```js
 import * as React from 'react';